nadxelleHernandez/reviewgram-front-end/README.md

 # Reviewgram front-end in React, React Router and Bootstrap
 Repo for front-end of reviewgram - a full stack webpage for finding reviews and ratings of TV shows and movies

-Uses axios to made API calls
+Made with React and axios library to made API calls

 ReviewGram lets you search for movies and tv shows and results are powered by the TMDB (https://www.themoviedb.org/) API